June 30 – July 25

 Discuss

 Once you’ve finished each chapter, join the conversation on our Discord server.
 It’s a space to share your thoughts, ask questions, and reflect on your reading experience.
-Feel free to participate as much or as little as you like.

 Practice